axelzwaans/paws/README.md

 ## Features

-I set out to create a simple app that anyone can engage in, providing an easy way for people with dogs to share their pcitures of their pets.
-I wanted this app to be a little more than just a platform for uploading picture so I included functionality which allows users to interact with each other on a basic level, similar to a social media app.
+I set out to create a simple app that anyone can engage in, providing an easy way for people with dogs to share pictures of their pets.
+I wanted this app to be a little more than just a platform for uploading pictures so I included functionality which allows users to interact with each other on a basic level, similar to a social media app.

 ### Existing features